fmcgeough/ex_sleeplock/README.md

 ## Contributing

 Pull requests are welcome.
-All PR's should:
+The project uses Github Actions.
+All PR's
+should:

 - have no test failures
 - be formatted properly (`mix format`)
 - have no credo issues (`mix credo --strict`)
 - have no dialyzer issues (`mix dialyzer`)

-If new functionaly is proposed there should be unit tests to cover it.
+If new functionality is proposed there should be unit tests to cover it.

 ## License